thomasturrell/angular/aio/content/guide/testing-services.md

   header="app/demo/demo.spec.ts (setup)"></code-example>

-The `setup()` function returns an object literal with the variables, such as `masterService`, that a test might reference.
+The `setup()` function returns an object literal with the variables, such as `mainService`, that a test might reference.
-You don't define _semi-global_ variables (e.g., `let masterService: MasterService`) in the body of the `describe()`.
+You don't define _semi-global_ variables (e.g., `let mainService: MainService`) in the body of the `describe()`.

 Then each test invokes `setup()` in its first line, before continuing